-will be zero).
+The bitwise & operator evaluates pairs of bits in its arguments.
+If both bits in a specific pair are set (equal one), then a bit on the same position in the result will be also set.
+Otherwise the bit will be cleared (its value will be zero).
 This operator is often used to test the value of a specific bit or group of bits in the first argument.
-The second argument in that case is of a known value and is called a $\it mask$ .
-The whole operation is called $\it masking$ .
+The second argument in that case is of a known value and is called a mask.
+The whole operation is called masking.